aKaReZa75/eBoard_ATMEGA328/README.md

 5. **Download the desired files.**
    Find the file(s) you need in the list and click the corresponding download link to save them to your local machine.

-## Important Notes:
-- **RegulUpdates:**
-  The Releases section is updated regularly.
+**Important Notes:** The Releases section is updated regularly.
 You may see additional files or new versions over time.
 The overall process to access and download resources, however, remains the same.